jlruan/portfolio/content/_index.md

 draft: false
 ---

-Self-driven engineering student at Purdue looking to make the world a better place.
+Motivated MechE student at Purdue looking to work on all things interesting.